-1. When the ABO or Rh of a current sample does not match the historical ABO or Rh and in some cases of improper sample labeling, the Blood Bank must consider the possibility of a WBIT event.
-If applicable, refer to the section Wrong Blood in Tube Event (WBIT).
+When the ABO or Rh of a current sample does not match the historical ABO or Rh and in some cases of improper sample labeling, the Blood Bank must consider the possibility of a WBIT event.
+If applicable, refer to V. Procedure, M. "Wrong Blood in Tube Event (WBIT)".